Slanted Attic Recording Studio: Complete Soundproof Guide

 1. Measure and Test Your Attic

-Before you jump in and start adding new components to your studio, you’ll need to test the area to see how effectively it reduces the vibrations of your sounds and how it echoes.
+Before you jump in and start adding new components to your studio, you’ll need to testOpens in a new tab. the area to see how effectively it reduces the vibrations of your sounds and how it echoes.

 To measure and test your attic, measure the length and height of the walls.
 Then, record a sample of very low bass tones and high-frequency sounds.
 If you hear interference, flutter, or a vibrational hum from your recording, you probably need to soundproof the room.